-It's no surprise that due to its functional design, timeless and elegant appeal, the fireclay farmhouse sink has made a resurgence and become a top choice among new homeowners in America too!
-Thanks to Joanna Gaines, the iconic fireclay farmhouse sink has gained added popularity and has become a favorite feature in new home kitchens today.
+It's no surprise that due to its functional design and timeless and elegant appeal that the fireclay farmhouse sink has made a resurgence among homeowners in America too.
+Thanks to Joanna Gaines, the fireclay farmhouse sink has gained added popularity and has become a favorite feature in new home kitchens today.

 A Comprehensive Guide to a Fireclay Farmhouse Sink:

 - What is a Fireclay Farmhouse Sink?